 - By March 1, 2014, LFCC will submit a report on our current status for implementation of these standards and guidelines.

 LFCC will streamline, improve decision-making and promote one college

 - LFCC will continue to promote a one-college climate— measures: hold three professional development events for SS staff that promote a coherent, consistent college-wide philosophy; promote a successful event to celebrate commencement in a common location.

-- Complete preparations for SACS-COC 5th year visit, by training new assessment coordinator to work with faculty and staff in preparing substantive change procedures, program reviews, outcome assessments, faculty rosters, and the QEP.
+- Complete preparations for a successful SACS-COC 5th year visit, work with faculty and staff in preparing substantive change procedures, program reviews, outcome assessments, faculty rosters, and the QEP.
 The five year visit is scheduled for mid-September 2013.